 - the ability to review historic Notes and where they are no longer deemed necessary, the ability to bulk-delete old notes.

 - greater granularity in the privacy settings in My ChurchSuite.

 - the introduction of a designated My Privacy area in My ChurchSuite, including an option to trigger an "I want to be forgotten" workflow, and also a place where individuals can further manage what they opt in or out of in terms of your communications.

 - the introduction of My ChurchSuite for under 18s, including functionality that empowers parents to consent to their under 18s having access to My ChurchSuite and for parents to be able to manage their children's privacy settings.

 - enhanced, audit-able logging in the Recent Changes section to record when data is added into the system and when changes are made to it and by whom.
 We'll also be adding front-facing change logs to each module's settings.

 - introduction of new security features to enable churches to optionally enforce certain security policies for their users if they wish e.g. two factor authentication, minimum password strengths, password change policies, forced 'app' PINS etc.

-We'll continue to keep this feature list and this case study updated as more about GDPR becomes known, and as the ChurchSuite platform developments unfold.
+We'll continue to keep the above feature list and this case study updated as more about GDPR becomes known, and as the ChurchSuite platform develops moving towards May 2018.

 We hope the above commentary is helpful as you evaluate your church's compliance with the GDPR.
 We'll add to and update this case study as new information becomes known.
 But if you have any questions or suggestions, as always, please do get in touch with the ChurchSuite support team and we'll do our best to help.
 Email firstname.lastname@example.org